-A warm welcome to St Michael & All Angels, Mount Dinham – the church lies just outside the city of Exeter’s ancient walls, within the county of Devon.
+WELCOME We offer you a very warm welcome.
+The church lies just outside the city of Exeter’s ancient walls, within the county of Devon.
 In addition to the regular calendar of services, the church is also used for concerts, recitals, lectures and community events which you can find out about through this website’s music and events pages.

-We are delighted to share Jonathan Neale’s recent landscape of St Michael’s, below, to illustrate this page.
+We are delighted to share Jonathan Neale’s iconic photographic landscape of St Michael’s, below, to illustrate this page.
 Jonathan writes of his work

 “… best of all I love to see how light illuminates the beauty of creation, the way it warms rocks, glistens in the leaves, dances in the surf and as night falls watch it fade in the clouds”.